disez-ai/metta-ul/docs/KMeans - Technical Report.md

 J = \sum_{i=1}^{k} \sum_{x\in C_i} \|x - \mu_i\|^2
 ```

 where $\mu_i$ are centroids.
-We use Euclidean distance and a fixed maximum of 100 recursive iterations in MeTTa.
+We use Euclidean distance and continue untill either a fixed maximum of recursive iterations is reached or the change in cluster centers is less than some value in MeTTa.
 Recursion replaces loops due to MeTTa’s execution model.

 ## MeTTa Implementation Details